-Geidea And Tpay Partner To Transform Digital Payments In KSA, Egypt, & UAE Expanding Financial Access With A Comprehensive Suite Of Payment Solutions
+Geidea and tpay partner to transform digital payments in KSA, Egypt, & UAE Expanding financial access with a comprehensive suite of payment solutions

-DUBAI, United Arab Emirates, Oct.
-29, 2024 (GLOBE NEWSWIRE) -- With digital payments in the Middle East, Turkey, and Africa (META) projected to grow at a compound annual rate of approximately 17.7% from 2023 to 2030, the region's payment landscape is set for substantial evolution.
-Geidea, one of the region's leading financial technology companies, has announced a strategic partnership with tpay, the leading payment connector in the region.
+(MENAFN- Redhill) Dubai, UAE, Oct 29, 2024 — With digital payments in the Middle East, Turkey, and Africa (META) projected to grow at a compound annual rate of approximately 17.7% from 2023 to 2030, the region’s payment landscape is set for substantial evolution.
+Geidea, one of the region’s leading financial technology companies, has announced a strategic partnership with tpay, the leading payment connector in the region.
 Together, they aim to reshape the digital payments space by offering an integrated suite of payment methods, including Direct Carrier Billing (DCB), card payments, and e-wallets, all accessible through a single aggregator.
 This collaboration is designed to enhance the payment experience for merchants and consumers while driving financial inclusion across the region.

 The partnership represents a major step forward in tpay's journey to becoming a fully integrated payment enabler, capable of meeting the diverse needs of merchants in KSA, Egypt, and the UAE.
 By joining forces, tpay and Geidea complement each other’s strengths, offering a unified payment solution that simplifies digital transactions and provides a broad range of payment options within a single platform.
 This approach not only strengthens tpay’s service capabilities but also extends financial access to underserved communities, narrowing the gap in digital financial services across META.